Those few recipes illustrate the logic of using bacon, and may serve as inspiration for your own practices.

 need_stdout = false

-Check compilation on other platforms
+Check for other platforms

 You may define specific jobs for specific targets: